 San Juan College is dedicated to promoting international understanding among our students and community members.
 We offer short-term travel study experiences that allow you to journey beyond the boundaries of the Four Corners with SJC faculty.
 Each travel study program is offered as part of an academic course.
 By journeying outside the classroom, you have the opportunity to learn about the topic in a real, profound, and often life changing way.

-You do not need to be a current SJC student to apply, but you must become a student at SJC to enroll in the program.
+As a community college, the San Juan College travel study programs are open to anyone who wishes to enroll as a student at the college.
+To apply for a travel study program through San Juan College, applicants must first set up a student account by applying for admission to San Juan College.
 Becoming an SJC student is easy, free, and can be done completely online.
+Once an applicant has been given a student ID number, they are able to apply for SJC travel study programs.
 Anyone over the age of 18 is eligible to apply; high school students enrolling in dual credit courses at SJC are NOT eligible to enroll in travel study courses for dual credit.

 Please visit the links below to explore this year's travel study options.
 If you have a general question about travel study at SJC, you can reach the Global Studies Office by emailing email@example.com or calling (505) 566-3525.